Sebobo/Shel.Neos.ColorPicker/README.md

             fields: true
             # Show preset colors (optional), array of colors or boolean (to disable)
             presetColors: ['#ff0000', '#0000ff', '#ffff00', ...]
+            # Hides the reset button if set to false
+            allowEmpty: true
 ```
 ## Customization